Installation

 $ nix run .#myskarabox-install-on-beacon

 The server will reboot into NixOS on its own.
-Upon booting, the root partition will need to be decrypted as outlined in the next section.
+Upon booting, the root partition will need to be decrypted as outlined in the Normal Operations section.
+But first, read the next section.

 Post Installation Checklist